 This is another round of warnings that I feel compelled to inform people.
-My previous page instructed people how to deal with the MSBlast worm.
+My previous page instructed people.
 This one, however, deals with yet another mass mailing worm with its purpose in life to steal PayPal account information.

 This discovery was prompted by one E-Mail that fits the Symantec description perfectly:

 The subject line contains "YOUR PAYPAL.COM ACCOUNT EXPIRES" and comes from the address of "Do_Not_Reply@paypal.com."
 It arrived at my inbox at 11:41 AM today.

 This information was posted November 14, 2003 by Symantec and the virus signatures were updated that day:

 However, just a few messages up (more recent), I received about the same message at 12:16 PM with a slightly different subject line.
 This one is "IMPORTANT <several spaces and then random characters>".
 It also comes from the address of "Do_Not_Reply@paypal.com."